 Pricing: Basic $10/month, Standard $30/month, Pro $60/month, Mega $120/month.
 Annual billing saves 20%.

 Access: midjourney.com (web) and Discord.
+V8 Alpha at alpha.midjourney.com.
 No public API — Midjourney is not available on third-party platforms or multi-model tools.

 GPT Image 1.5 (OpenAI)